Aleff13/verify_term/readme.md

 # Similarity Checker Documentation

 Introduction
-The Similarity Checker is a Python project that analyzes a string of 6 characters to check if it has a certain similarity with a predefined list of terms.
+The Similarity Checker is a Python project that analyzes a string to check if it has a certain similarity with a predefined list of terms.
 The similarity is measured using the Levenshtein distance algorithm.
 If the similarity is above a specified threshold, the term is considered similar.

 Ensure you have Python installed on your system.
 You can download it from python.org.